Dutch Defence: Practitioners

-The Stonewall Dutch enjoyed a resurgence of interest in the 1980s and 1990s, when leading grandmasters Artur Yusupov, Sergey Dolmatov, Nigel Short and Simen Agdestein helped develop the system where Black plays an earlier ...d5 and places his dark-squared bishop on d6.
-Termed the Modern Stonewall, this setup has remained more popular than the traditional early ...Be7.
+The Stonewall Dutch enjoyed a resurgence of interest in the 1980s and 1990s, when leading grandmasters (GMs) Artur Yusupov, Sergey Dolmatov, Nigel Short, and Simen Agdestein helped develop the system where Black plays an earlier ...d5 and places his dark-squared bishop on d6.
+This setup, termed the Modern Stonewall, has remained more popular than the traditional early ...Be7.

 Magnus Carlsen has used the Stonewall to score wins against Viswanathan Anand and Fabiano Caruana.

 Simon Williams is one of the leading practitioners of the classical Dutch and wrote more than one book on the opening.